Moggla/MC_Language_Formatter/README.md

 for all languages.

 # How it works
 This tool will automatically extract the language files from your local Minecraft Java edition.
-Then it will change these language files based on your format list which you provide so you can use it for your resourcepack.
+Then it will change these language files based on your format list, which you provide, so you can use it for your resourcepack.

 # Create executable
 Run `pyinstaller -F .\MC_Language_Formatter.py --windowe --icon=test.ico` or [download Windows executable here](/../../releases/latest)